fly-apps/fly-laravel-litefs/README.md

 ### ERRORS!
-If you encounter errors in your logs regarding litefs, you can read this page for steps you can follow to possibly fix the error.
+If you encounter errors in your logs regarding litefs, you can follow steps in the [official recovery page](https://fly.io/docs/litefs/disaster-recovery/) to possibly fix your error.

-Some common errors are:
+In this Laravel setup, you might experience the following:

-1. "cannot become primary, local node has no cluster ID and \"consul\" lease already initialized with cluster ID LFSC0C41533E99503312"
+1.**"cannot become primary, local node has no cluster ID and \"consul\" lease already initialized with cluster ID ..."**
-- to fix this, you'll have to assign a new cluster id your machines.
-This can be done two ways, with the easiest way being an update of the string value specified in your litefs.yml file's `lease.consul.key` value to a unique value you've not yet specified for your current app.
+- to fix this, you'll have resolve your cluster id.
+This can be done two ways, with the easiest way being an [update of the string value](https://fly.io/docs/litefs/disaster-recovery/#easy-option-change-the-consul-key) specified in your litefs.yml file's `lease.consul.key` value to a unique value you've not yet specified for your current app.

 ```
 # i.e